sophiehart/sa-kws-docs/source/05-reference.rst

 Set App Data
 ----------------

-This function allows to create or update data related to the user in that specific app.
+This function allows you to create or update data related to the user in that specific app.
 The data is in the form of pair key-values.
 Values can only be integers.

 * Function: **app.user.appData.set**